luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Material-Master-Data.md

 # MaterialMasterDataLoader
 This is the module to receive material master data from SAP.
-SAP will send the material master data on the response.
+SAP will send the material master data on the SFTP.

 # DFD
 The trigger to start the process is this file.